 Earlier in this story I've mentioned Maung Té-hung: my small, brown, loving companion for all my Burmese stay.
 We used to go out to the broad silvered lagoons north of Rangoon; chartering a small sampan, bathing and basking on the long slim banks of sand; we spent long contemplative hours among the gilded Buddhas of the great and wonderful Shwé Dagon pagoda, where the yellow-robed boy monks ate their rice among the golden gods and Maung Té-hung offered flowers to his favourite idol.
 When I moved into a room at the Pegu Club he came with me; none of the members—English civil servants working for the new State, senior employees of Burmah Oil, a bank manager perhaps—seemed to consider it odd.
 Thinking now, as I often do, of that enchanting and good boy, I feel a fraud: how could a man as selfish as I, one so generally unworthy, have been granted the sweet devotion that Maung Té-hung so unstintingly gave? …

-In The World, the Flesh and Myself , Davidson says he arrived in Rangoon in April 1949, was with Maung Tay Ba “for a few blissful months”, and, after a stay of unspecified length in Singapore, moved on to Hong Kong “at the beginning of July 1949.”
+In The World, the Flesh and Myself , Davidson says he arrived in Rangoon in April 1949 and was with Maung Tay Ba “for a few blissful months”.
+A document of the British security services (National Archives (KV 2/2975/1), says he arrived in Rangoon from Calcutta on 23 April and left it for Singapore on 26 June.
 Hence he must have spent about two months with Tay Ba.

 The same security services documents says "it seems that he was particularly attached to Chinese youths in Rangoon [...] and doubtless will enjoy his stay in Singapore."